Tholoana96/alx-low_level_programming/README.md

-This folder is focused on working with arguments on main.
+This folder will contain all the work I have done so far on C language programming.